Greeting Card Poet

 2.)
 No worries.
 It’s an Aussie thing, but it works in more places than in the land down under.
 Short and to the point, this one is like a utility fielder – it can cover a lot of ground in different spots.
 Many consider it the national phrase of Australia.

 3.)
 Don’t mention it.
-By indicating that your assistance was such a minute inconvenience that the other party shouldn’t even bring it up is a nice message.
+Indicating that your assistance was such a minute inconvenience that the other party shouldn’t even bring it up is a nice message.

 4.)
 Think nothing of it.
-Similar to “Don’t mention it,” it diminishes the effort in an effective way.
+Like “Don’t mention it,” it effectively diminishes the effort.

 5.)
 Anytime.
 Sends the message loud and clear that you’re there for your friend now and in the future.

 7.)
 Happy to help.
-Communicates that you’re act of service was completed in good spirist and that you were pleased you could be of assistance.
+Communicate that your service was completed in good spirits and that you were pleased you could be of assistance.
 Good messages.

 8.)
 Sure thing.
 Short and sweet.